-Jeanne resides in Salt Lake City, Utah, with her husband Steve.
-They are the parents of four sons and a daughter, and now enjoy their six beautiful grandchildren.
+Jeanne resides in Salt Lake City, Utah with her husband Steve.
+They raised four sons and a daughter, and now enjoy their six beautiful grandchildren.

 Although Lynne’s work experience spans many sectors/ industries (federal gov’t, retail, dotcom, large nonprofit, small nonprofit, small business), they pale in comparison to the depth and satisfaction she receives through her work with DTRF.